Critical Home Repair Program

 The Habitat Critical Home Repair program helps low-income homeowners by providing affordable loans to help repair critical issues in or around their home.

-Through the program homeowners partner with Habitat for Humanity and our volunteers.
-This work improves quality of life, and preserves the housing stock in Southeastern Ohio.
+Through the program homeowners partner with Habitat for Humanity of Southeast Ohio and our volunteers.
+This work improves the quality of life and preserves the housing stock in Southeastern Ohio.

 Note: This is not a free program.